 The markets draw crowds of people searching for art, craft, home-made delights, fresh fruit and vegetables, second-hand books, Tasmanian wood products, jewellery, toys, and much more.

-We took the opportunity to stock up on the delicious local fresh produce and couldn’t resist some of the sugary treats along the way.
+The markets are a great place to stock up on delicious local fresh produce and some sugary treats along the way.

 Be prepared for crowds!
-The Hobart markets are not your average weekend markets, and the once small street markets that began in 1973 are now a local institution.
-There were quite literally thousands of people walking the street of Salamanca Place with us.
+The Hobart markets are not your average weekend market, and the once small street markets that began in 1973 are now a local institution.
+There can quite literally be thousands of people walking the street of Salamanca Place.

 The grassy area alongside the markets was the perfect place to take a break from the hustle and bustle of the street.
 Claim a patch of grass, listen to the soothing sounds of the buskers and stop for a snack underneath the giant trees.

 Image Credit – City of Hobart and Alastair Bett